Energy Resource Manager

-- Energy management and systems to achieve energy savings;
+- Energy management and systems to achieve energy savings and sustainability goals;

-- Energy Services Performance Contracting (ESCO's) or Energy Performance Service Contracts (EPSC's) in terms of development, negotiation of agreements and management of performance contract efforts.
+- Energy Services Performance Contracting (ESCOs) and/or Energy Performance Service Contracts (EPSCs) development, negotiation, and performance management;

 - Centralized computer maintenance programs involving HVAC systems, database, spreadsheet and other software applications;